pirosikick/eslintrc-editor/docs/rules/global-strict.md

 }
 ```

-The following patterns apply strict mode only to functions so are valid with the "never" option but are warnings with the "always" option.
+The following patterns apply strict mode only to functions so are valid with the "never" option but are problems with the "always" option.

 ```js
 function foo() {